craigargh/cfg-python/course_handbook/session_2.md

 ## Problem Solving (with Turtles)

 In this part of the session I'll show you how to use the turtle to draw a square with Python.
-This may not seem impressive, but it's a good stepping stone for learning so really powerful stuff in Python.
+This may not seem impressive, but it's a good stepping stone for learning some really powerful stuff in Python.

 Copy this code into a new Python file in PyCharm (you might want to save it in a file named `square.py`):